-Due to the technological evolution of the servers and the increase of their power, nowadays using a server for a single function as it was before is inefficient.
-Think how it would be to be able to use only 15% of the power of a Ferrari and never be able to experience even 60% of its horsepower.
+Due to the technological evolution of the servers and the increase of their power, using a server for a single function as it was before is inefficient.
+It would be a pity to use only 15% of a Ferrari power and never be able to experience even 60% of its horsepower right?

 Another advantage that a virtualized server has is its flexibility to migrate virtual machines.
 What does this mean?
 That you can move one or more VMs from one server to another without experiencing hardware problems since the VM can be adapted to the new virtualized server resources.
 There are cases in which you can even copy the virtual machines into USB drivers to move them to other locations.

 Among the most popular virtualization software is VMWare, Microsoft Virtual Server or Xen Server.
 To virtualize servers, a multiprocessor system with 16GB of RAM is usually required in addition to several network connections and storage connectivity.

 How many virtual machines can a server host?

 Some computer experts such as Gordon Haff from Illuminata, think is difficult to predict how many virtual machines a server can host since there are cases in which virtual machines extract more cache from a processor than a physical server.